-3. Technology- Does the firm have advancement in technology?
+3. Technology- Does the firm have advancements in technology?
 Is the firm using innovative technology?

 5. Concern for growth and profitability- Is the firm has a chance to grow and earn a profit?
 How growth and profitability are to be achieved?

-6. Concern for the public image- Is the firm concerned for social responsibility?
+6. Concern for the public image- Is the firm concerned about social responsibility?

-7. Concern for employees- Is the firm takes employees as their valuable asset to the firm?
+7. Concern for employees- Is the firm taking employees as valuable assets to the firm?

 8. Geography- Firm's geographical expansion and location.

 9. Products and services- What types of products and services the firm is providing?
 Is the product differentiated and unique?
 Is the product/service demanded?

 When preparing an effective strategic plan, the firm first figures out the well-thought mission statement.
 A strategic plan can achieve its objective only when it has clear mission statements which include the above nine components that help the firm to understand its business and make plans accordingly.